DeoluVS/q2-coursework-blueprint/README.md

 ### Should have
 - At least 4 levels
-- Redirect for webpages or unaccounted for path directions
+- Redirect for webpages or unaccounted for path directions or coming soon pages.
 - Basic Hero on home page
 - API call for icons
 - Indicate a correct answer by changing background colour
+- Infinite auto incrementing final level

 ### Nice to haves
 - High score storing the user's best score as a cookie
 - Graphs to compare the average score of user to the average person in a certain age group
 - Reaction time game
 - Scoreboard number flash red when score decrements and flash green when it increments

+Other game modes that would be a nice to have are in the features left to implement section.

 ## Features
 In the features section I will explain what I have implemented into the game and how the features interact with each other to make the game work.
 In the functions section there are small differences between how the functions work to make the game run as well as small optimisations for things that require alot more data and individual conditions as the complexity increases.